William Graham Sumner: Sociologist

 As a sociologist, his major accomplishments were developing the concepts of diffusion, folkways, and ethnocentrism.
 Sumner's work with folkways led him to conclude that attempts at government-mandated reform were useless.

 In 1876, Sumner became the first to teach a course titled "sociology" in the English-speaking world.
 The course focused on the thought of Auguste Comte and Herbert Spencer, precursors of the formal academic sociology that would be established 20 years later by Émile Durkheim, Max Weber, and others in Europe.
-He was the second president of American Sociological Association serving from 1908 to 1909, and succeeding his longtime ideological opponent Lester F. Ward.
+He served as the second president of American Sociological Association from 1908 to 1909 and succeeded his longtime ideological opponent Lester F. Ward.

 In 1880, Sumner was involved in one of the first cases of academic freedom.
 Sumner and the Yale president at the time, Noah Porter, did not agree on the use of Herbert Spencer's "Study of Sociology" as part of the curriculum.
-Spencer's application of supposed "Darwinist" ideas to the realm of humans may have been slightly too controversial at this time of curriculum reform.
+Spencer's application of supposed "Darwinist" ideas to the realm of humans may have been slightly too controversial at that time of curriculum reform.
 On the other hand, even if Spencer's ideas were not generally accepted, it is clear that his social ideas influenced Sumner in his written works.

-Sumner and Social Darwinism
+Sumner and social Darwinism

-William Graham Sumner was influenced by many people and ideas such as Herbert Spencer and this has led many to associate Sumner with social Darwinism.
+William Graham Sumner was influenced by many people and ideas.
+Comparison of his thought with that of Herbert Spencer (for example) has led many to associate Sumner with social Darwinism.

 In 1881, Sumner wrote an essay titled "Sociology."
 In the essay, Sumner focused on the connection between sociology and biology.
 He explained that there are two sides to the struggle for survival of a human.
 The first side is a "struggle for existence," which is a relationship between man and nature.
 The second side would be the "competition for life," which can be identified as a relationship between man and man.
 The first is a biological relationship with nature and the second is a social link, thus sociology.
 Man would struggle against nature to obtain essential needs such as food or water and in turn this would create the conflict between man and man in order to obtain needs from a limited supply.
 Sumner believed that man could not abolish the law of "survival of the fittest," and that humans could only interfere with it and in so doing, produce the "unfit."

 According to Jeff Riggenbach, the identification of Sumner as a social Darwinist: